yiisoft/error-handler/README.md

 $throwableResponseFactory = $throwableResponseFactory->forceContentType('application/json');
 ```

-### Using a Middleware for catching unhandled errors
+### Using a middleware for catching unhandled errors

 `Yiisoft\ErrorHandler\Middleware\ErrorCatcher` is a [PSR-15](https://www.php-fig.org/psr/psr-15/) middleware that
-catches exceptions that appear during middleware stack execution and passes them to the instance of `Yiisoft\ErrorHandler\ThrowableResponseFactoryInterface` to create a response.
+catches exceptions raised during middleware stack execution and passes them to the instance of `Yiisoft\ErrorHandler\ThrowableResponseFactoryInterface` to create a response.

 ```php
 use Yiisoft\ErrorHandler\Middleware\ErrorCatcher;